 Narrative

-Purpose ‐ The Allied Health Services (AHS) program is designed to prepare students for national certification in their respective disciplines.
+Purpose ‐ The Allied Health Services (AHS) program is designed to prepare students for national certification in Medical Assisting as well as provide basic knowledge for those entering other health fields.
 The allied health courses are designed to discuss the roles and responsibilities of various health care professionals as well as provide them with clinical skills necessary to perform their future duties.
 In addition, we offer CAVIAT and dual enrollment courses in medical assisting, medical terminology, careers in health care, health care law and ethics, professionalism in Healthcare, and nutrition.

 Program Particularities ‐ The medical assisting certificate program upon completion of the national examination prepares students for the varied and diverse duties that are required of medical assistants.
 The office management AAS degree builds on what is learned in the core medical assistant program and prepares the students further for a role within medical office management.
-The allied health programs serve a large, rural, and diverse population in Northern Arizona and is unique in its focus on student success.
+The allied health programs serve a large, rural, and diverse population in Northern Arizona and is unique in its ability to help students achieve national certification quickly and effectively.

 Community Input ‐ An advisory council has been created to help facilitate community relationships and improve course content and opportunities.

-Length of Program Existence – Unknown by me
+Length of Program Existence –Has been in existence prior to 2001, according to ACRES.

 Last Program Review – 10/2016